Degri95/stock-analysis/README.md

 ## Overview

 In this project we've helped our friend Steve by writing a VBA script to help filter and analyze some green energy stock data from 2017 and 2018 to present to his parents.
-After the initial script was written our challenge was to see if refactoring our code could make it run more efficient.
+After the initial script was written, our challenge was to see if refactoring our code could make it run more efficient.

 ## Results